Social media - statistics on the use by enterprises

 The wider EU policy interest is in spotting business opportunities for launching services based on key enabling technologies such as social media.
 Social media are part of the digital technologies that enterprises exploit to increase their presence on the internet, improve marketing opportunities, communicate and interact with partners, customers and other organisations, and facilitate collaboration and knowledge-sharing within the enterprise.

 In this context, social media (along with other technologies such as cloud computing, mobile access to the internet, and ‘big data’) enable business to grow and innovate.
-Growth remains a condition for business survival while innovation remains necessary for competitiveness.
-The European Commission’s main innovation policy is the Broad-based innovation strategy for the EU.
+Growth remains a condition for business survival while innovation remains necessary for competitiveness (European Commission’s main innovation policies).

 - E-business integration